 There are effective strategies to prevent social deviancy in group interventions.
 Some protective moderators against the effects of deviancy training include adult monitoring, supervision, and structure (Dishion & Tipsord, 2011).
 Despite the known protective factors against negative deviancy training, not all group-based mentorship programs may utilize positive practices.

 Youth mentoring programs have a rich history of providing positive outcomes to youth.
 For one, youths who participate in youth mentoring programs are much more likely to graduate from high school as opposed to their non-mentored counterparts (J. Rhodes, 2005).
 Research also indicates that youths with a mentor have better school attendance outcomes and better attitudes towards school (Jekielek, Moore, Hair, & Scarupa, 2002).
 Additionally, youths with volunteer mentors are less likely to partake in delinquent behaviors (J. Rhodes, 2005).
 However, differences in outcomes exist for group mentoring programs.
 In general, group mentoring shows more stagnant effects in terms of academic outcomes compared to traditional dyadic mentoring programs (Cummings, 2010).
-On the other hand, group mentoring programs show promising effects in terms of behavioral problem outcomes (i.e. delinquency, behavior problems; Deutsch, Reitz-Krueger, Henneberger, Futch Ehrlich, & Lawrence, 2017).
+On the other hand, group mentoring programs show promising effects in terms of behavioral problem outcomes (Deutsch, Reitz-Krueger, Henneberger, Futch Ehrlich, & Lawrence, 2017).

 Belongingness as an Intermediate Goal of Group-based Mentoring Programs